-At Paraway, we recognise that humane treatment of animals is not only an ethical responsibility but also leads to better livestock quality and production outcomes.
-We ensure that the design and management of our production systems consider the welfare of our animals on farm and through the supply chain.
+At Paraway, we recognise that humane treatment of animals is an ethical responsibility.
+Additionally, it is also a business issue as good animal welfare leads to better livestock quality and production outcomes.
+We ensure that the design and management of our production systems consider the welfare of animals on farm and through the supply chain.

 Animal Welfare Policy

-Paraway’s Animal Welfare Policy ensures that at a minimum, the company’s expectations to have animal welfare in line with the relevant legislation the Five Freedoms of animals to provide:
+Paraway’s Animal Welfare Policy ensures that our management of animal welfare is in line with relevant legislation and the Five Freedoms of animals.
+By providing: